DerekSelander/dsdump/docs/index.md

 Since an image can have a different address everytime it loads, this means that referencing virtual addresses needs to be able to reference addresses not based on an absolute virtual address value, but via a relative load address from the current memory address.
 This is known as a Position Indenpendent Executable or **PIE**.

-By default, every `MH_EXECUTE` you compile is position independent.
+By default, every `MH_EXECUTE` you compile is position independent (I'm using `clang-1100.0.33.8` for this writeup).
 You can confirm this with the following experiment:

 Create the following C file, **ex2.c**: